 The Sector Skills Council for the places where we live and work

-Jonathan Zoil has worked in housing for seven years.
-"When I was first thinking about jobs and careers while still at school I had no idea about this area of social housing.
-There are so many different jobs here: in finance, debt management, facilities management, cleaning, office admin and outreach work with our communities."
+Jonathan Zoil, Peabody Neighbourhood Manager, has worked in housing for seven years.
+"When I was first thinking about careers I had no idea about social housing.
+But there are so many jobs here from finance, debt management and estate management to cleaning, office admin and outreach work with communities."

-The new apprenticeships in housing are the most recent qualifications in the sector and have been developed to meet the new challenges faced by housing teams.
-On a par with A-Levels, they have been prepared by Asset Skills, the Sector Skills Council for housing, in conjunction with employers.
+New apprenticeships in housing are the most recent qualifications in the sector and have been developed to meet the new challenges faced by housing teams.
+They have been prepared by Asset Skills in consultation with employers.